A topic from the subject of Crystallization in Chemistry.

 Introduction

-Recrystallization is a purification technique used in organic chemistry to remove impurities from a solid organic compound by dissolving it in a suitable solvent and then cooling the solution to cause the pure compound to crystallize out.
+Recrystallization is a purification technique used in organic chemistry to remove impurities from a solid organic compound.
+It involves dissolving the compound in a suitable hot solvent, followed by cooling the solution to allow the pure compound to crystallize out, leaving impurities dissolved in the solution.

 Key Points

-1. Dissolve the impure compound in a hot solvent.
+1. Dissolve the impure compound in a minimum amount of hot solvent.

-2. Filter the hot solution to remove any insoluble impurities.
+2. Filter the hot solution using gravity filtration or hot filtration to remove any insoluble impurities.
+This step is crucial to prevent impurities from being incorporated into the crystals.

 Advantages